Skip to main content

 A 'foreign' discretionary trust for FPAD purposes will generally not be an 'absentee trust' for 'absentee owner' land tax surcharge (AOS) purposes unless an 'absentee beneficiary' is specifically named in the trust deed, or otherwise specifically declared in writing pursuant to the trust deed, as a beneficiary as to income and/or capital.
 [5]

 Various other states and territories also impose stamp duty and land tax surcharges associated with acquisitions or ownership of land, or acquisitions of interests in 'landholder' entities, by foreign persons or entities.
-The surcharge regimes vary across jurisdictions.
-For example, NSW's foreign surcharge duty regime in the Duties Act 1997 (NSW) [6], requires an irrevocable exclusion of any potential foreign beneficiaries in a discretionary trust deed for a discretionary trust to avoid being treated as a foreign trust.
-[7]
+The surcharge regimes vary across jurisdictions and practitioners must check the relevant legislation on a state by state basis.

 FPAD, currently at a rate of 8 per cent in addition to usual duty rates, will generally apply to the acquisition by a 'foreign purchaser' of an interest in 'residential property', as those terms are defined in the Vic Duties Act.
 There is an exemption (by application) for foreign corporations and foreign trusts that are Australian based and whose activities add to the supply of housing stock in Victoria in line with guidelines issued by the Treasurer.
 It is possible in some circumstances to obtain confirmation of the exemption from the SRO before settlement.